 Throughout the trip participants are able to expand their connection to the land and people of Hungary, deepen their personal commitment of their Hungarian heritage, and find a community that is vibrant and spans continents.
 Hungary may be the land of your ancestors, but it is also on the cutting edge of ideas, technology, inventions, music and art.

 The program gives you the tools to strengthen your dual identity and integrate into a larger Hungarian community.
 It consists of three phases: pre-trip preparation, a two-week birthright trip, and joining the ReConnected Participants community.

 Once selected, participants are matched up with a Reconnected Participant mentor, meet other participants and ReConnected Participants in their town when possible, begin volunteering at a local or national Hungarian organization, and complete The Essentials of Hungary: A Primer and Introduction Online Course, which includes moderated chat sessions and a group project.

-The birthright trip occurs mid-June to early July 2019, with the exact dates to be determined.
+The next birthright trip dates will be determined later.
 Current year participants meet up in New York and depart the same evening to Budapest for an amazing adventure.
 You can also go on ReConnect Transylvania – an optional 7-day, paid excursion - immediately following the trip.

 Upon returning home, your journey continues now as a ReConnected Participant.
 You continue your volunteer assignment, promote and support the Program with other members of your task force.
 You network socially and professionally, and participate in alumni activities such as the 5th anniversary trip in 2016.
 You are now a member of our community with all of its responsibilities and rewards!